-It’s no secret that Jared Wheat’s Hi-Tech Pharmaceuticals is taking over a huge corner of this industry, especially with fat burners.
-This is led by Hi-Tech’s lawsuit against the FDA over DMAA, a phenomenal energy/focus ingredient in many top-selling fat burners and pre workout supplements.
+It’s no secret that Jared Wheat’s Hi-Tech Pharmaceuticals took over a huge corner of this industry, especially with fat burners.
+This is led by their lawsuit against the FDA over popular energy/focus ingredients in many top-selling fat burners and pre workout supplements.

-And finally, the next wave of legal prohormones are back (such as 1-Andro), and Hi-Tech Pharmaceuticals has cornered that market as well.
+And finally, another wave of ‘legal’ PH’s are back, and Hi-Tech Pharmaceuticals has cornered that market as well.

 Large companies such as Bodybuilding.com are (perhaps wisely) shunning such ingredients, but the simple fact is, if you’re not selling the Hi-Tech Family’s products, you’re making less money.

-Remember, last time Bodybuilding.com sold legal prohormones, they got raided by the feds and fined $7 million.
+Remember, last time Bodybuilding.com sold oral anabolics, they got raided by the feds and fined $7 million.
 So we really can’t blame them, but there is obviously money left on the table.

 Interestingly, Amazon is one of the stores also not selling these products – which could have been a differentiator for Bodybuilding.
 But their football team of lawyers likely decided to wait until Hi-Tech’s lawsuit is completed, and we really can’t fault them for that.